 Programmer Capability

 Like in ACAP, this cost driver represents the ability of programmers in developing the system, cooperating, and working efficiently.

-In our case, we assign a high rating, even if the development has not started yet.
+In our case, since programmers are skilled but they have not many years of experience we assign a Nominal rating.